A bill to amend the Fair Credit Reporting Act to provide protections for active duty military consumers, and for other purposes.

 Sponsor.
 Senator for New Jersey.
 Democrat.

 Length: 5 pages

-This bill was introduced on May 7, 2015, in a previous session of Congress, but was not enacted.
+This bill was introduced on May 7, 2015, in a previous session of Congress, but it did not receive a vote.

 May 7, 2015

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.